Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Steve Rosenberg for many helpful advice and his constant encouragement.
-We would also like to thank Sebastian Goette for generously answering many (awkward) questions in MathOverflow and sending a copy of \cite{BG01} for educational purpose.
-Last but not least we would like to thank the referee(s) for his/her careful reading and helpful comments.
+We would like to thank Steve Rosenberg for many helpful advice and his constant encouragement, Sebastian Goette for generously answering many (awkward) questions in MathOverflow, and Bo Liu for a discussion on a variational formula of the Bismut--Cheeger eta form.
+Last but not least we would like to thank the referee(s) for his/her patience, careful reading and helpful comments, correcting the mistakes and improving the presentation of the paper significantly.